Cholera: Transmission

-Cholera bacteria have been found in shellfish and plankton.

 Transmission is usually through the fecal-oral route of contaminated food or water caused by poor sanitation.
 Most cholera cases in developed countries are a result of transmission by food, while in developing countries it is more often water.
+Cholera bacteria have been found in shellfish and plankton.
 Food transmission can occur when people harvest seafood such as oysters in waters infected with sewage, as Vibrio cholerae accumulates in planktonic crustaceans and the oysters eat the zooplankton.
+Cholera outbreaks are increasing in occurrence, distribution and intensity due to climate change.

 People infected with cholera often have diarrhea, and disease transmission may occur if this highly liquid stool, colloquially referred to as "rice-water", contaminates water used by others.
 A single diarrheal event can cause a one-million fold increase in numbers of V. cholerae in the environment.
-The source of the contamination is typically other people with cholera when their untreated diarrheal discharge is allowed to get into waterways, groundwater or drinking water supplies.
+The source of the contamination is typically other people with cholera when their untreated diarrheal discharge is allowed to get into waterways, groundwater, or drinking water supplies.
 Drinking any contaminated water and eating any foods washed in the water, as well as shellfish living in the affected waterway, can cause a person to contract an infection.
 Cholera is rarely spread directly from person to person.

 V. cholerae also exists outside the human body in natural water sources, either by itself or through interacting with phytoplankton, zooplankton, or biotic and abiotic detritus.
 Drinking such water can also result in the disease, even without prior contamination through fecal matter.
-Selective pressures exist however in the aquatic environment that may reduce the virulence of V. cholerae.
+However, selective pressures exist in the aquatic environment that may reduce the virulence of V. cholerae.
 Specifically, animal models indicate that the transcriptional profile of the pathogen changes as it prepares to enter an aquatic environment.
 This transcriptional change results in a loss of ability of V. cholerae to be cultured on standard media, a phenotype referred to as 'viable but non-culturable' (VBNC) or more conservatively 'active but non-culturable' (ABNC).
 One study indicates that the culturability of V. cholerae drops 90% within 24 hours of entering the water, and furthermore that this loss in culturability is associated with a loss in virulence.

 Both toxic and non-toxic strains exist.
 Non-toxic strains can acquire toxicity through a temperate bacteriophage.